OliverZWang/TrumpTwitterDeviation/README.md

 4. The table information is included either in comment in the .sql files or in the printed messages.
 5. The results are included in ```/app_code/twitter_analytics/outputs```.

+### GDELT TV Caption Dataset

+The dataset download steps are at (```TrumpTwitterDeviation/data_ingest/gdelt/data_ingest.txt```).

+In the same directory, ```Data+Schema+GDELT``` describes the schema.
+The ```unzip-files.sh``` is used for unzipping the files into DUMBO.

+#### ETL Logic

+The code can be found at ```TrumpTwitterDeviation/etl_code/gdelt/```.
+The go.sh will run the other scripts within the directory which setup input/output directories then run the ETL code to clean the GDELT dataset.
+Go through the ```*.sh``` files to ensure the input/output directories are correct for your setup, since it's dependent on what you decided to setup in HDFS.

+#### Profiling Logic

+The code can be found at ```TrumpTwitterDeviation/profiling_code/gdelt/```.
+The go.sh will run the other scripts within the directory which setup input/output directories then run the ETL code to clean the GDELT dataset.
+Go through the ```*.sh``` files to ensure the input/output directories are correct for your setup, since it's dependent on what you decided to setup in HDFS.